Pisces Jewellery: Dreamers, Empaths, and the Sign That Feels Everything

 Aquamarine, moonstone, and blue lace agate

 Aquamarine is the March birthstone and the gem of the sea.
-Its name literally means "sea water" in Latin.
 The colour ranges from pale blue to blue-green, and the best specimens look like sunlight filtered through clear ocean water.
 Sailors used to carry aquamarine as protection against drowning, which connects it directly to both the element and the mythology of Pisces.
+For pendants, a pear-shaped or oval aquamarine creates an elegant teardrop shape.
+For rings, aquamarine is durable enough (7.5-8 on Mohs scale) for everyday wear.

 Moonstone has an internal light effect called adularescence, a billowy glow that moves across the stone like moonlight on water.
 It's associated with intuition, feminine energy, and emotional cycles.
 For Pisces, moonstone represents the inner light that exists even in emotional darkness.
-Practically, it's a stunning stone that works in both silver and gold settings.
+A round or oval moonstone cabochon in a simple bezel is the way to go, and ring settings work beautifully because the stone sits close to the hand and catches light constantly.

 Blue lace agate is the quietest stone on this list, and that's exactly why it belongs here.
 Pale blue with delicate white banding, it looks like a clear sky reflected in still water.
 In crystal traditions, it's associated with calm communication and emotional clarity, qualities that help Pisces express what they feel rather than drowning in it.